yudduy/GoogleDocMCP/README.md

 ## Prerequisites

-Before you start, make sure you have:
+You'll need a few things before we start:

-1.  **Node.js and npm:** A recent version of Node.js (which includes npm) installed on your computer.
-You can download it from [nodejs.org](https://nodejs.org/).
-(Version 18 or higher recommended).
+1.  **Node.js and npm** - Version 18 or newer.
+Download from [nodejs.org](https://nodejs.org/) if you don't have it.
-2.  **Git:** Required for cloning this repository. ([Download Git](https://git-scm.com/downloads)).
+2.  **Git** - For cloning the repository.
+Get it from [git-scm.com](https://git-scm.com/downloads).
-3.  **A Google Account:** The account that owns or has access to the Google Docs you want to interact with.
+3.  **A Google Account** - The one that has access to the docs you want to work with.
-4.  **Command Line Familiarity:** Basic comfort using a terminal or command prompt (like Terminal on macOS/Linux, or Command Prompt/PowerShell on Windows).
+4.  **Basic terminal skills** - You'll need to run a few commands in Terminal (Mac/Linux) or Command Prompt (Windows).
-5.  **Claude Desktop (Optional):** If your goal is to connect this server to Claude, you'll need the Claude Desktop application installed.
+5.  **Claude Desktop** (optional) - If you want to use this with Claude.
+The server works with any MCP client.

 ---

 ## Setup Instructions

-Follow these steps carefully to get your own instance of the server running.
+Here's how to set everything up.
+I'll walk you through each step:

 ### Step 1: Google Cloud Project & Credentials (The Important Bit!)

-This server needs permission to talk to Google APIs on your behalf.
-You'll create special "keys" (credentials) that only your server will use.
+Your server needs permission to access Google's APIs.
+Think of this as creating a secure key that lets your server talk to Google on your behalf - no one else can use it.

 1.  **Go to Google Cloud Console:** Open your web browser and go to the [Google Cloud Console](https://console.cloud.google.com/).
 You might need to log in with your Google Account.
 2.  **Create or Select a Project:**
     - If you don't have a project, click the project dropdown near the top and select "NEW PROJECT".
 Give it a name (e.g., "My MCP Docs Server") and click "CREATE".
     - If you have existing projects, you can select one or create a new one.
-3.  **Enable APIs:** You need to turn on the specific Google services this server uses.
+3.  **Enable the APIs:** We need to turn on Google Docs and Drive access.
-    - In the search bar at the top, type "APIs & Services" and select "Library".
+    - Search for "APIs & Services" and go to "Library".
-    - Search for "**Google Docs API**" and click on it.
-Then click the "**ENABLE**" button.
+    - Find "**Google Docs API**" and enable it.
-    - Search for "**Google Drive API**" and click on it.
-Then click the "**ENABLE**" button (this is often needed for finding files or permissions).
+    - Find "**Google Drive API**" and enable it too (needed for file management).
 4.  **Configure OAuth Consent Screen:** This screen tells users (usually just you) what your app wants permission for.
     - On the left menu, click "APIs & Services" -> "**OAuth consent screen**".
     - Choose User Type: Select "**External**" and click "CREATE".